YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/documenting.rst

 ``ContentListing`` nodes and printing the body text.  ``usage`` nodes are preceded by an empty line and indented one level (4 spaces).  ``option`` nodes are also indented one level, while their children are indented an extra level (8 spaces).
-Each section of body text is broken into words separated by spaces.
+Any ``codeblock`` nodes are rendered as-is at the current indentation, with no further formatting applied.

-If a word would cause the line to exceed 80 characters (controlled by ``MAX_LINE_LEN`` in :file:`kernel/log_help.cc`), then the word will instead be placed on a new line, with the same level of indentation.
+..
+TODO:: are codeblocks actually rendered as-is?
+They definitely should be

+``paragraph`` nodes are broken into words separated by spaces, and each word is printed.
+If a word would cause the current line to exceed 80 characters (controlled by ``MAX_LINE_LEN`` in :file:`kernel/log_help.cc`), then the word will instead be placed on a new line with the same level of indentation.
 Special handling is included for words that begin and end with a backtick (`````) so that these are stripped when printing to the command line.
 Compare :ref:`chformal_help` below with the :ref:`chformal autocmd` above.
 The content is still the same, but for the command line it uses a fixed width.